 The Directors comply with Rule 21 of the AIM Rules relating to Directors' dealing as applicable to AIM Companies, and the Company has adopted a dealing code that complies with the Market Abuse Regulations.

 The Chief Executive is the Group’s principal spokesperson with investors, fund managers, the press and other interested parties.
 Following the announcement of the interim and full year results, investor roadshows are carried out and at the Annual General Meeting, private investors are given the opportunity to question the Board.

 This year’s Annual General Meeting was held on 16 September 2020.
 The Notice of the Annual General Meeting is set out at the back of the Annual Report which is available here along with historical Annual Reports and Accounts.

 This table displays the voting figures from the Annual General Meeting held on 16 September 2020.
 All resolutions received strong support from shareholders.
 Should voting on a resolution receive a significant number of votes against it, the Company would seek to engage with shareholders to understand the reasons behind the result.

 Please contact our registrars, Computershare Investor Services PLC, should you have a query regarding the administration of your shareholding including:

 • Purchasing shares

 Manage shareholding online: www.investorcentre.com

-An internal evaluation of the Board led by the Chairman and the Company Secretary has been carried out this year.
+An internal evaluation of the Board led by the Chairman and the Company Secretary was carried out last year.
 Confidential questionnaires were completed by all Board members and the results discussed by the full Board.
 The output of the evaluation was positive.
 The Board found the evaluation exercise useful and agreed that discussions were open and constructive with the right amount of time being spent on strategy, risk and governance in the Board meetings.
-Topics for future meetings were suggested and will be added to the Board agenda calendar..
+Topics for future meetings were suggested and were added to the Board agenda calendar.

 Culture and Ethics